nyl-auster/microframework/README.md

 Autoloader
 ------------

 PSR-0 is used for autoloading.
-Put your classes in vendor or modules directory.
+Simply put your classes in bundles directory.

-Listeners
+Events & Listeners
 ---------

-A basic listener system is available.
-See config/example.listeners.php file.
+A basic events & listeners system is available.
+Rename config/example.listeners.php to config/listeners.php to register your listeners.
 You can map a php callable to an event with this file.
 Only two events are provided by core for now
 * okc.bootstrap
 * okc.shutdown

-This allow you to add some code to be executed at start or end of the application wihout having to hack index.php file You may fire your own events this way.
+This allow you to add some code to be executed at start or end of the application wihout having to hack index.php file.

+You may fire your own events this way.
 There is no convention to name events, it just have to be a string :

 ```php